Tomato and Zucchini Tart

 2 tbsp extra virgin olive oil

 1. Lightly flour a work surface.
-Cut the puff pastry into 4, then roll out to 4 x 18cm squares that are 3mm thick (about the thickness of a pound coin).
+Cut the puff pastry into 4.
+Then, for each one, roll out to a 18cm square which has a thickness of 3mm.
 Place on a lightly floured tray and chill for 5 minutes.
-Remove and cut out 4 x 16cm circles, then, with a sharp knife, score an indent all around each one, about 1cm in from the edge, to make a border, and chill on a baking sheet lined with baking paper.
+Remove from the tray, for each square, use a cutting ring of 16cm and cut into circle.
+Repeat for the rest of the squares.
+Use a sharp knife, score an indent all around each circle pastry, about 1cm in from the edge, to make a border, and chill on a baking sheet lined with baking paper.

 2. Preheat the oven to 230°C/210°C. In a frying pan over a low heat, soften the onion with the thyme in half the oil for 8 minutes without browning the onion, season, then leave to cool.

 3. Take the puff pastries out of the fridge.
-Spread the onion mixture onto the pastry inside the scored line and top with the halved tomatoes, packed together.
+Spread the onion mixture onto the pastry inside the scored line and top with sliced zucchini, then layer with the tomatoes.